Fauna

 TULE ELK

 The Carrizo Plain is a large enclosed grassland plain, 50 miles long and 15 miles wide.
 It is the largest single native grassland remaining in California, a remnant of the huge San Joaquin Valley grassland ecosystem.
-With an abundance of rare wildlife, it’s sometimes referred to the Serengeti of California (Nature Conservancy 2016).
+With an abundance of rare wildlife, it’s sometimes referred to the Serengeti of California (The Nature Conservancy, 2016).

-In winter months, when Soda lake has sufficient water to sustain the species, the Carrizo Plains are home to a variety of birds of prey.
+In winter months, when Soda lake has sufficient water to sustain the species, the Carrizo Plain is home to a variety of birds of prey.
 These birds include ferruginous hawks, red-tailed hawks, rough-legged hawks, and the prairie falcon (Watchable Wildlife, 2015).

 Viewing Season